tsani/jerrington.me/posts/2021-08-12-its-my-first-time.md

 Let's see one more example of this technique, this time to compute the maximum value of an array.
 The idea will be to construct a pair of functions, sharing in their closures a reference to the running maximum.
-The first function, `next`, is invoked for each element of the array, and in doing so replaces the function `get` which retrieves the running maximum.
+The first function, `input`, is invoked for each element of the array, and in doing so replaces the function `get` which retrieves the running maximum.